github/government.github.com/docs/faq.md

 ### Why should I use open source software?

-There are [lots of arguments](http://www.dwheeler.com/oss_fs_why.html) in favor of adopting an existing open source project over its proprietary counterparts.
+There are [lots of arguments](http://www.dwheeler.com/oss_fs_why.html) in favor of adopting an existing <a href="#" class="glossary">open source</a> project over its proprietary counterparts.
 A few of the biggest ones:

 * Lower cost - No costly licensing, no vendor lock in
 * Nimble - Often better at remaining responsive to emerging trends